-The names included in subscriber's Distinguished Name have their meaning in Polish or other congress language.
+The names included in the subscriber's Distinguished Name have their meaning in Polish or other congress language.

-Distinguished Name structure, approved/assigned and verified by a registration authority, depends on the type of certificate and a subscriber.
+The Distinguished Name structure, approved/assigned and verified by a registration authority, depends on the type of certificate and the subscriber.

-DN name may consists of the following fields (descriptions of a field follows its abbreviated name that complies with the recommendation RFC 3280 and X.520):
+The DN may consists of the following fields (descriptions of a field follows its abbreviated name that complies with the recommendation RFC 3280 and X.520):